masai-codes/vi-platform-integration/README.md

 3. install dependencies

-    - Do run following command to install dependencies for client and server side, Ensure you are running below command inside the respective diroctory.
+    - Do run following command to install dependencies for client and server side, Ensure you are running below command inside the respective directory.

         ```bash
         npm install